koyyana-rahul/namaste-react/README.md

 - why build to make code compressed ,minification and caching only we have to use two folders parcel-cache and dist for that purpose we have to build parcel
 - npx parcel build index.html => to execute this we have to remove main:"app.js" from package .json

+# Browserslist

+- "browserslist": [
+    "last 3 versions"
+  ]

+- to accept to run the website in the last 3 version browsers